Cable news in the United States: Fox News Channel

-Fox News Channel (Fox News) launched on October 7, 1996, and was formed under the ownership of News Corporation (founded by Australian-born media mogul Rupert Murdoch), the fifth largest media company in the United States behind Sony, the original Viacom (now Paramount Global), Time Warner (now Warner Bros.
-Discovery), The Walt Disney Company, Seagram (now NBCUniversal) and MGM.
+Fox News Channel (Fox News) launched on October 7, 1996, and was formed under the ownership of News Corporation (founded by Australian-born media mogul Rupert Murdoch), the fifth largest media company in the United States behind Sony, the original Viacom (now Paramount Skydance), Time Warner (now Warner Bros.
+Discovery), The Walt Disney Company, Seagram (now NBCUniversal) and MGM (now Amazon).
 The network is headed by chief executive officer Rupert Murdoch.
 The network began broadcasting its programming in high definition TV in May 2008.

 Since the network's launch, Fox News has gradually grown to become the highest-rated cable network until January 2021, when MSNBC surpassed Fox News briefly before returning to the number two position in February.
 Fox News's former prime time lineup included programs such as The O'Reilly Factor, hosted by Bill O'Reilly, which had been a top rated program since the early 2000s when considered among major cable news channels.
-The channel's longtime slogans are "Fair and Balanced" and "We Reported, You Decide".
+The channel's longtime slogans are "Fair and Balanced" and "We Report, You Decide".
 Current slogans are "Most Watched.
 Most Trusted."; "Real News.
 Real Honest Opinion." and "America's Watching".